 What was I thinking of?
 How could I have imagined him so poorly?
 Not noticed the hurt that was not linked to the color of his skin, or the blood that beat beneath it.
 But to some other thing that longed for authenticity, for a right to be in this place, effortlessly without needing to acquire a false-face, a laughless grin, a talking posture.
-I must have been careless and stupid and it infuriates me to discover (again) how unreliable I am.
+I have been careless and stupid and it infuriates me to discover (again) how unreliable I am.
+Even his horse had understood and bore Golden Gray along with just a touch or two of the whip.
+Steadily it had plodded, through valleys without trails, through streams without bridges or ferries for crossing.
+Eye gaze just above the road, undistracted by the small life that darted toward its hooves, heaving its great chest forward, pacing to hold on to its strength and gather more.
+It did not know where it was going and it knew nothing of the way, but it did know the nature of its work.
+Get there, said its hooves.
+If we can just get there.
 Now I have to think this through, carefully, even though I may be doomed to another misunderstanding.
 I have to do it and not break down.
 Not hating him is not enough; liking, loving him is not useful.
 I have to alter things.
 I have to be a shadow who wishes him well, like the smiles of the dead left over from their lives.
 I want to dream a nice dream for him, and another of him.
 Lie down next to him, a wrinkle in the sheet and comtemplate his pain and by doing so ease it, diminish it.
 I want to be the language that wishes him well, speaks his name, wakes him when his eyes need to be open.
-I want him to stand next to a well dug quite clear from trees so twigs and leaves will not fall into the deep water, and while standing thee in shapely light, his fingertips on the rim of stone, his gaze at no one thing, his mind soaked and sodden with liquid rage, or dry and brittle with the hopelessness that comes from knowing too little and feeling too much ( so brittle, so dry he is in danger of the reverse: feeling nothing and knowing everyting).
+I want him to stand next to a well dug quite clear from trees so twigs and leaves will not fall into the deep water, and while standing there in shapely light, his fingertips on the rim of stone, his gaze at no one thing, his mind soaked and sodden with sorrow, or dry and brittle with the hopelessness that comes from knowing too little and feeling too much (so brittle, so dry he is in danger of the reverse: feeling nothing and knowing everything).
 There then, with nothing available but the soaking or the brittleness, not even looking toward the well, not aware of its mossey, unpleasant odor, or the little life that hovers at its rim, but to stand there next to it and from down in it where the light does not reach, a collection of left over smiles stirs, some brief benevolent love rises from the darkness and there is nothing for him to see or hear, and there is no reason to stay but he does.
 For the safety at first, then for the company.
-Then for himself--with a kind of confident, enabling, serene power tht flicks like a blade and then hides.
+Then for himself--with a kind of confident, enabling, serene power that flicks like a razor and then hides.

 But he has felt it now, and it may come again.
-No doubt a lot of other things come again: doubt will come, and things may seem unclear from time to time.
-But once the knifeblade has flicked-he will remember it, and if he remembers it he can recall it.
+No doubt a lot of other things will come again: doubt will come, and things may seem unclear from time to time.
+But once the razorblade has flicked-he will remember it, and if he remembers it he can recall it.
 That is to say, he has it at his disposal.